tamlut-modnys/curriculum/ha-24-1/lesson1/lesson1.md

 Or I can even press the enter key in between.
 ```
 > :-
->  1
+  1
->  2
+  2
 [1 2]
 ```

 We mentioned that the rune is called "colhep".
 Hoon has a system by which every symbol used is mapped to a monosyllable name, so that each rune has a two syllable name.
 You don't have to learn them all immediately, but you'll learn them over time as you read and write Hoon code.
-Here is a link that has a table with all the pronounciations: https://developers.urbit.org/guides/core/hoon-school/A-intro
+If you're curious, [this link contains all the pronounciations](https://docs.urbit.org/glossary/aural-ascii).

 Going back to our humble colhep rune, here we see something interesting.